Politics of Qatar: Foreign relations

 Qatar's core foreign policy objective according to The Middle East Journal is "state survival" and the "desire for international prestige".
 Qatar became notable in international politics; and a key figure in the Arab affairs within two decades of its independent foreign policy.
 It has an "open-door" foreign policy where it maintain ties to all parties and regional players in the region, including with organizations such as Taliban and Hamas.

 Its position in the Middle East and close links with terrorist groups is seen as a great asset to western intelligence community and diplomatic relations.
 Qatar has also cultivated close foreign relationships with Western powers, particularly the United States and the United Kingdom.
 Al Udeid Air Base hosts American and British air forces.

 On October 10, 2005, for the first time, Qatar was elected to a two-year term on the UN Security Council for 2006–2007.

 According to BBC, in April 2006 Qatar announced that it will give US$50 million (£28 million) to the new Hamas-led Palestinian government.

 In May 2006, Qatar pledged more than $100 million to Hurricane Katrina relief to colleges and universities in Louisiana affected by the hurricane.
 Some of this money was also distributed to families looking to repair damaged homes by Neighborhood Housing Services of New Orleans, Inc.

 There were some allegations on Qatar for supporting rebels group in Syria and association with al- Nusra front also persisted in country's profile for a long time.
 However, the Public Policy and Democracy studies research think tank recognized the nation for its execution of current peace against conflicts strategies and policy upgrades.
 Other discoveries from the research claimed that Qatar supported the US against the Assad government.
 Additionally, the nation supported efforts to mediate a conflict-ending political transition in Syria.
 In March 2021, Qatar, Russia, and Turkey also started a different track of talks on the Syrian peace process.

 The government and royal family of Qatar funds the Al Jazeera television network.
-The Emir of Qatar Sheikh Hamad bin Khalfia provided a loan of QAR 500 million (USD 137 million) to start the channel.
+The Emir of Qatar Sheikh Hamad bin Khalfia provided a loan of QAR 500 million (US$137 million) to start the channel.
 The network has been accused of being biased and taking an active role in the affairs of other countries specifically during the Arab Spring in 2011.
-Numerous countries have complained about allegedly biased reporting in support of Qatar policy.
-On 11 January 2015, The Week published a report in which,Al jazeera network was revealed to be non biased and non terrorist network.
+Numerous countries have complained about allegedly biased reporting in support of Qatari policy.

 Most of the developed countries (plus Brunei and Indonesia) are exempt from visa requirements.
 Citizens of exempted countries can also request a joint visa that allows them to travel to Oman as well.